Mount Kenya: 1931 to present day

-In the early 1930s there were several visits to the moorlands around Mount Kenya, with fewer as far as the peaks.
+In the early 1930s, there were several visits to the moorlands around Mount Kenya, with fewer as far as the peaks.
 Raymond Hook and Humphrey Slade ascended to map the mountain, and stocked several of the streams with trout.
 By 1938 there had been several more ascents of Nelion.
 In February, Miss C Carroll and Mtu Muthara became the first woman and African respectively to ascend Nelion, in an expedition with Noel Symington, author of The Night Climbers of Cambridge, and on 5 March Miss Una Cameron became the first woman to ascend Batian.

-During the Second World War there was another drop in ascents of the mountain.
+During the Second World War there was another drop in the ascents of the mountain.
 The most remarkable ascent during this period was by three Italians who were being held in a British POW camp at the base of the mountain in Nanyuki.
 They escaped from camp to climb the mountain's third peak, Point Lenana, before "escaping" back into camp.
 Felice Benuzzi, the team leader, retold his story in the book No Picnic on Mount Kenya (1946).

 In 1949 the Mountain Club of Kenya split from the Mountain Club of East Africa, and the area above 3400 m was designated a National Park.
 A road was built from Naro Moru to the moorlands, allowing easier access.

 Many new routes were climbed on Batian and Nelion in the next three decades, and in October 1959 the Mountain Club of Kenya produced their first guide to Mount Kenya and Kilimanjaro.
 On Kenyan independence in 1963, Kisoi Munyao raised the Kenyan flag at the top of the mountain.
-He died in 2007 and was given a heroic funeral attended by Kenyan president Mwai Kibaki.
-In the early 1970s the Mount Kenya National Park Mountain Rescue Team was formed, and by the end of the 1970s all major routes on the peaks had been climbed.
+He died in 2007 and was given a heroic funeral attended by the Kenyan president Mwai Kibaki.
+In the early 1970s the Mount Kenya National Park Mountain Rescue Team was formed, and by the end of the 1970s, all major routes on the peaks had been climbed.

 On 19 July 2003, a South African registered aircraft, carrying 12 passengers and two crew, crashed into Mount Kenya at Point Lenana; nobody survived.
 This was not the first aircraft lost on the mountain; there is also the wreckage of at least one helicopter that crashed before 1972.

 In March 2012 a massive fire raged on Mount Kenya, devouring thousands of hectares of ancient forests and endangered wildlife.